 Recent sales of Long-Term Care Insurance products continue to show younger and younger Americans purchasing policies as they are focused on their future retirement.
 This data reaffirms a study from 2014 by the group.

-The American Association for Long-Term Care Insurance (AALTCI), the national trade organization focused on educating individuals about the importance of planning for the risk of Long-Term Care. announced that a study of consumers who purchased Long-Term Care Insurance in 2014 are now much younger than ever before.
+The American Association for Long-Term Care Insurance (AALTCI) study of consumers who purchased Long-Term Care Insurance in 2014 shows these younger buyers.

 The results are part of the AALTCI’s annual Source Book which surveys information regarding Long-Term Care and Long-Term Care Insurance.
 The sourcebook is used by media and industry professionals and is published on an annual basis.

-In a tweet issued on July 9th, AALTCI executive director Jesse Slome said that consumers are buying at much younger ages.
-According to specialists in Long Term Health Care Planning, younger consumers are in better health and are able to take advantage of much lower premiums and discounts that generally are not available at older ages.
+In a tweet, AALTCI executive director Jesse Slome said that consumers are buying at much younger ages.
+According to specialists in long-term health care planning, younger consumers enjoy better health and can take advantage of much lower premiums and discounts that generally are not available at older ages.